cucapra/hb-examples/README.md

 - `add`: Add together two integers passed via DRAM.
 Shows how to "malloc" space on the device, "memcpy" input data into this space, pass arguments to device-side functions, and copy outputs back out from the device.
 - `report`: Get the SPMD-style identifying information for every tile in a group.
 Demonstrates such mysterious magic as `__bsg_id` and `__bsg_grid_dim_x`.
 Shows how to use them to "divide up" a buffer into per-tile segments.
 - `dram-read-write`: Demonstrates reading and writing from device DRAM using the lower-level API and symbol name lookups.
 Each tile reads a global value, and writes that value plus their tile ID to a return array.
-- `sram-read-write`: Demonstrates reading and writing from device-local SRAM using the lower-level API and symbol name lookups.
+- `sram-read-write`: Demonstrates reading and writing from device tile-local SRAM using the lower-level API and symbol name lookups.
 We write a different value to each tile's statically allocated global variable, and read a different value from a return variable.
 - `inter-tile-communication`: Shows simple inter-tile communication.
 Each tile passes a single value by writing into the next tile's memory.
 Demonstrates basic synchronization with `bsg_wait_while` and `bsg_remote_store`.

 There is also an old example, `v0.4.2-vvadd`, which only works on an earlier version.
 It demonstrates a much different style of host/device communication that does not use the higher-level, "CUDA-style" API.